Coronavirus In Wyoming: Resources & News

 The orders, which remain in effect through December 15, continue to allow outdoor gatherings of no more than 50% of venue capacity, with a maximum of 250 people as long as social distancing and increased sanitization measures are in place.
 Indoor gatherings in a confined space remain limited to 25 persons without restrictions and 100 persons if social distancing and sanitization measures are incorporated.

 On May 15, many restrictions under the above public health orders were eased.
 Restaurants may offer outdoor and indoor dining under certain guidelines, including but not limited to: staff that come within six feet of customers or other staff must wear face coverings; tables must be at least six feet apart; and tables must be limited to groups of six people, preferably of the same household.

 The public health orders also ease certain restrictions to other public gathering areas, including gyms, salons, movie theatres, performance venues, as well as churches, faith-based organizations, and funeral homes.
 For more details to each of the restrictions, please see links to public health orders above.

 The prohibition does not apply to gatherings at private residences, hotels and motels for lodging purposes, government facilities and businesses, grocery stores and retail or business establishments that can provide adequate social distance spacing of 6 feet or more.
 Healthcare facilities are also exempt, as are long-term care and assisted living facilities that are complying with Wyoming Department of Health and Centers for Disease Control directives.

-Wyoming Public Media would like to thank and recognize all health care workers, doctors, nurses and care givers during the global pandemic.
+Wyoming Public Media would like to thank and recognize all health care workers, doctors, nurses caregivers, grocery store workers, truck drivers, and delivery workers during the global pandemic.

 News & Updates: